jina-ai/clip-as-service/docs/user-guides/retrieval.md

 # Retrieval in CLIP-as-service
 `CLIP-as-service` offers us high-quality embeddings.
 Retrieval is one of the most common use cases for embeddings.
-Retrieval in `CLIP-as-service` can support indexing a very large dataset (millions/billions) and querying within 50ms, depending on the machine.
+Retrieval in `CLIP-as-service` support indexing a very large dataset (millions/billions) and querying within 50ms, depending on the machine.

-In order to implement retrieval, we add an extra indexer after the encoder in CLIP-as-service.
-We use [`AnnLite`](https://github.com/jina-ai/annlite) in this case.
+In order to implement retrieval, we add an [`AnnLite`](https://github.com/jina-ai/annlite) indexer executor after the encoder executor in CLIP-as-service.

 ## Fast search in CLIP-as-service
-Index and search are easy in `CLIP-as-service`:
+Indexing and searching are easy in `CLIP-as-service`:

 ```python
 from clip_client import Client